 Image credit: American Sailing Association

 In a two-masted schooner (a schooner can have two or more masts), the bow mast is usually smaller than the stern mast, which is the main mast.
-Therefore, the main characteristic of a schooner is that the masts are about the same height, but the foremast is slightly smaller.

 While a schooner is easier to sail than a sloop or a single-masted sailboat, it is not very fast.
 For this reason, most sailors prefer a sloop to a schooner, but it is a beautiful sight, especially when sailing under full sail.